breadbee/breadbee_dev/README.md

 ### rtk

 This is a special target that is not for the breadbee at all.
 Instead this is for development using a mercury5 device.
+The m5 IPL looks for a file called ```rtk``` (real time kernel?) on the first FAT partition, loads it to DRAM and jumps into it.
+We can exploit this to load u-boot into DRAM and start it.

 This can be useful because the infinity3 (breadbee Soc) and mercury5 are very similar but the mercury5 supports booting u-boot from SD card so it's a lot easier to work with than flashing the SPI NOR each time.

 ```
 make rtk